aaron555/raspi-temperature-controller/README.md

 - edit _/etc/controller.conf_ to configure system as required
 - edit _/etc/crontab_, uncomment required lines and set times and setpoints to automate setting setpoint, running analysis and syncing data to AWS S3
 - Note installer will update apt repos and install required dependencies
+- Note the first temperature reading after initially enabling 1-wire driver and rebooting is not always valid, and should be manually ready with _g_ to flush before setting a setpoint

 ## Example outputs